lkq1220/paper-note/the-note-of-journal-articlea-new-approach-to-estimating-the-path-loss-in-underground-wireless-sensor-networks.md

 ### 5. Conclusion
 A robust, reliable and easy-to-use method for approximation of the attenuation in soil can hugely benefit the development and deployment of WUSNs. the Modified-Friis model for estimating signal attenuation more closely fitted the field data compared to the CRIM-Fresnelmodel.
-The use of the TDR measured permittivity is suggested to improve the accuracy of the Modified-Friis model as it is based on measurements of the dielectric parameters of the soil at the WUSN location.In addition, it removes the need for laboratory-based tests for calculating the dielectric parameters, which makes it more suitable for field use
+The use of the TDR measured permittivity is suggested to improve the accuracy of the Modified-Friis model as it is based on measurements of the dielectric parameters of the soil at the WUSN location.In addition, it removes the need for laboratory-based tests for calculating the dielectric parameters, which makes it more suitable for field use.
+These comparisons showed that in all three field trial locations the Modified-Friis model with the complex permittivity extracted from TDR data of the soils provided a better estimation of the RF attenuation over the distances measured.